 The Berks County institution in Reading was the one which the artist entered with the greatest frequency; its records list his reason for admittance as "intemperance."
 His stays there do not seem to have been rehabilitative--one source reported that "it was his wont on visiting days, to approach visitors and beg a few pennies to 'help put something in his bottle' for which he will paint for you, a pretty picture."
 Most of Hofmann's known works, however, were painted for staff members and officers of the institutions depicted.

 In addition to the almshouse views painted throughout the 1870s, Hofmann produced at least six other landscapes.
 In November 1881 Hofmann was admitted to the Berks County Almshouse with a broken arm.
 He died there five months later and was buried in the indigent's graveyard.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Armstrong, Thomas.
 Pennsylvania Almshouse Painters.
 Exh. cat.
 Abby Aldrich Rockefeller Folk Art Center, Williamsburg, 1968.